bodo-ai/Bodo/docs/docs/file_io.md

 In order to be able to query Snowflake or write a dataframe to Snowflake from Bodo, installing the Snowflake connector is necessary (it is installed by default on Bodo Platform).
-If you are using Bodo in a conda environment:

 If you have installed Bodo using pip, then you can install the Snowflake connector using pip as well: